mateiradu88/dsa-2021-g3/30413/Matei Radu/Lab06/README.md

-# Lab X
+# Lab 06

-> Edit this file and describe in a few words what you've done in this lab.
+##Problem 6.3.1

+Implemented a rolling polynomial hash with conflict resolution by chaining